uavpal/disco4g/README.md

 # Parrot Disco over 4G/LTE (softmod)

 ## About
 Disco4G is a software modification (softmod) for the Parrot Disco drone.
 Instead of the built-in regular Wi-Fi, it allows to use a 4G/LTE cellular/mobile network connection to link Skycontroller 2 to the Disco.
 Control/telemetry and live video stream are routed through the 4G/LTE connection.
 In other words, range limit becomes your imagination!
-Ok, to be fair, it's still limited by the battery :stuck_out_tongue_winking_eye:
+Ok, to be fair, it's still limited by the battery capacity :stuck_out_tongue_winking_eye:

 ![Disco4G softmod](https://image.ibb.co/eP6A3c/disco4glte.jpg) [![Youtube video](http://uavpal.com/img/disco4g_yt_old.png)](https://www.youtube.com/watch?v=1Txyy7Xstms)